fredgibbs/fredgibbs.github.io/courses/etc/zotero.md

 ## Step 3: View the course library online
-**Once you've created your account AND accepted the invitation to join the group**, you'll be able to visit the course library (the link is specified on the course syllabus).
+**Once you've created your account AND accepted the invitation**, you'll be able to visit the course library (the link is specified on the course syllabus).
 Once you're on our group library page, be sure you are logged into your Zotero account, and you'll see all of the readings listed there.
 You can download or simply read the PDFs online as you need them.

 ## Optional Step 4: Installing Zotero on your computer